Penetanguishene, Ontario, Canada: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-If you see the Penetanguishene Centennial Museum, wear museum-appropriate clothing and take:
+If you go to the Penetanguishene Centennial Museum, wear museum-appropriate clothing and take:

 What to do in Penetanguishene, Ontario, Canada